spacetelescope/jwst/README.md

     ./conda create -n <env_name> python
     ./conda activate <env_name>

-## Below are three different ways to install the pipeline.
+## Below are directions on how to install three different versions of the pipeline.
+Note that you need to always create and activate your new evironment before proceeding.

 ### Installing for end-users ###